TikTok Says We Can Crisis-Proof Our Jobs. What If It's All A Lie?

 ”

-Back in 2020, for the first time in history, the US entered a "shecession," marking an economic downturn where job and income losses affected women more than men (11.5 million women lost their jobs compared with nine million men).
-And it is expected that as a result of their pre-existing inequality, women will once again take the brunt of the current cost of living crisis (with women of color being even more vulnerable to sudden losses of income).
-So it makes sense that a large proportion of the audience watching these videos is women, who seem to be disproportionately impacted by crisis.
-But amid widespread burnout and exhaustion in the working world, what good do videos claiming that the power to keep our jobs is in our hands if we can just work a little bit harder do except force us to point the finger inwards?
+Back in 2020, for the first time in history, the US entered a "shecession", marking an economic downturn where job and income losses affected women more than men (11.5 million women lost their jobs compared with 9 million men).
+And it is expected that as a result of their pre-existing inequality, women will once again take the brunt of Australia's current cost of living crisis (with women of colour being at a greater disadvantage due to pre-existing pay disparity).
+So of course it makes sense that a large proportion of the audience of these videos are women, who seem to be disproportionately impacted by crisis.
+But amid widespread burnout and exhaustion in the working world, what good do videos claiming that the power to keep our jobs is in our hands if we can just work a little bit harder do but force us to point the finger inwards?

 Advertisement

-"We’re currently living under an enormous cloud of uncertainty (both politically and economically), which is affecting our daily lives in ways we aren’t fully able to understand yet," Hattie MacAndrews, a London-based, iPEC-certified confidence and mindset coach, tells Refinery29.
-"The impact on mental health is significant as so many people are left battling with an overwhelming fear of the unknown, fueled by the uncertainty around what’s happening.
-The media is responsible for a huge amount of fear-mongering, which increases anxiety significantly, and the idea that an employee should be responsible for future-proofing their own career plays into this massively."

-When we talk about this fear-mongering, it’s important to acknowledge that the language of these "crisis-proofing" videos feels somewhat familiar.
-It recalls Lean In (Sheryl Sandberg’s 2013 book and now widely panned brand of self-empowerment feminism) and similar iterations — leveling up, hustle and girlboss culture — all of which ultimately put the onus on women to work harder rather than taking into consideration the systemic inequalities that can limit or impact women’s success in the workplace.
-There is shaming rhetoric attached to phrases such as "you are making it easier for them to fire you," almost as if to say that redundancy is a totally preventable thing (completely untrue) so should it happen, the fault is entirely ours and our supposed lack of proactivity.
+When we talk about this fear-mongering it’s important to acknowledge that the language of these "crisis-proofing" videos feels somewhat familiar.
+It recalls Lean In (Sheryl Sandberg’s 2013 book and now widely panned brand of self-empowerment feminism) and similar iterations — levelling up, hustle or girlboss culture — all of which ultimately put the onus on women to "graft" or "work harder" rather than taking into consideration the systemic inequalities that can limit or impact women’s success in the workplace.
+There is shaming rhetoric attached to phrases such as "you are making it easier for them to fire you", almost as if to say that redundancy is a totally preventable thing (completely untrue) so, should it happen, the fault is entirely ours and our supposed lack of proactivity.

-"The narrative that people should be responsible for recession-proofing their jobs is incredibly unhelpful and anxiety-inducing, to say the very least," adds MacAndrews.
-"Most people work incredibly hard to keep their jobs, take care of themselves and/or a family, maintain some semblance of a social life, and keep a roof over their heads."
-She sees this narrative as placing a huge amount of unnecessary pressure on individuals who are likely already at full capacity and doing the best they can.
-"With the way things are currently, no one truly knows what’s to come...and a lot of decisions and outcomes are out of our hands," she says.
-"So for us to start imagining the worst will only add fuel to the fire and have a negative impact on our confidence, mindset, and performance."

 Advertisement

-Of course, not worrying or spiraling when it appears we’re in dire times and things are about to get even bleaker is easier said than done.
-We’re only human after all.
-But according to Melanie Pritchard, an Oxford-based family lawyer, success coach, and wellbeing trainer certified at The Coaching Academy, it’s about trying to channel that anxiety into more positive, actionable steps.
-This starts with realizing that there isn’t a one-size-fits-all approach to managing job loss anxiety.
+Of course, not worrying or spiralling when it appears we’re in dire times and things are about to get even bleaker, is easier said than done.
+We’re only human, after all.
+But according to Melanie Pritchard, an Oxford-based family lawyer, success coach and wellbeing trainer certified at The Coaching Academy, it’s about trying to channel that anxiety into more positive, actionable steps.
+This starts with realising that there isn’t a one-size-fits-all approach to managing job loss anxiety.
 It’s about playing to your strengths.
 "Don’t be driven by fear.
 Any sort of advice [you receive] needs to be tailored to the person," she tells Refinery29.
 "If you're an introvert and someone says that you need to be networking, that's probably just going to leave you in cold sweats at night.
-Maybe think about what actually energizes you.
+Maybe think about what actually energises you.
 Reconnect with your values.
 If someone could wave a magic wand over the next six to 12 months, what would some of your goals be?"

-At a time of heightened anxiety, these recession-proofing videos — often, surprisingly, from reputable career consultants — can feel like a very compelling form of doomscrolling or catastrophizing (a therapy term, which means fixating on the worst possible outcomes).
+At a time of heightened anxiety, these recession-proofing videos — often, surprisingly, from reputable career consultants — can feel like a very compelling form of doomscrolling (we all love to do it) or catastrophising (a therapy term which means fixating on the worst possible outcomes).
 When I combed through the comments under some of the videos, one stood out, encapsulating what many of us may be thinking: "All that work for no extra money."
 It’s true.
 There is nothing wrong with working hard and, as MacAndrews says, it’s likely you’re doing that already.
-But should we be overexerting or burning ourselves out preparing for an outcome that genuinely may never happen because so much of our future of employment is out of our hands?
-Registered occupational psychologist Suzanne Guest, explains it is key to take a more measured, realistic approach.
+But should we be overexerting, or burning ourselves out by preparing for an outcome that genuinely may never happen because so much of our future of employment is out of our hands?
+For registered occupational psychologist Suzanne Guest, it is key to take a more measured, realistic approach.
 Baby steps, if you will.

 Advertisement